A school seismometer network and community science program

 Society

-Researchers will also gain vital records of ground shaking in the event of any sizeable local earthquake.
+Researchers will gain vital records of ground shaking in the event of any sizeable local earthquake.
 SchoolShake will contribute towards improving seismic hazard assessments.

 Meet the team